FH-Cloud-Computing/website/docs/index.md

 ## Lectures

 Lectures are provided on the [lectures page](/lectures).
-Each lecture contains a text document, a PPTX, an audio book in MP3 and M4B (Apple) format, as well as a [video](https://www.youtube.com/channel/UC4U8FauY-SiYQJAbwDA_68g/).
+Each lecture contains a text document, a PPTX, an audio book in MP3 format, as well as a [video](https://www.youtube.com/channel/UC4U8FauY-SiYQJAbwDA_68g/).
 You can also listen to individual sections from the text document. **All content is available in all formats** so you only need to use the formats you prefer.

 **The theory test will require an understanding of these materials**.
 Take a look at the sample questions included in the text version.